drgcheatsheet/drgcheatsheet/src/content/classes/driller.md

 #### Tips

-- The epc can be used for mining minerals from the wall - While this can help the scout and can especially help in escort duty to get oil shale off the wall, be careful to not hurt your scout
+- The EPC can be used for mining minerals from the wall - While this can help the scout and can especially help in escort duty to get oil shale off the wall, be careful to not hurt your scout
 - You can use explosives for mining, but be even more careful - Especially helpful to mine gold from crassus detonator
 - Try to help the scout with the gold from a crassus detonator by drilling around the gold layer and remove all connections to the wall to make it collapse
 - Although heavily discussed, the explosives red shield is not better than the green shield - Be careful to not kill you fellow dwarfs too often with explosives